ShidongPAN/ShidongPan.github.io/_pages/about.md

 ## <i class="fa fa-fw fa-rss "></i> News ##

 <ul style="width: auto; height: 300px; overflow: auto">

+  <li> <b> [Feb 2024]</b> Our paper " {A New Hope}: Contextual Privacy Policies for Mobile Applications And an Approach Toward Automated Generation" has been accepted by <b>USENIX Security 2024</b>!
+Big thanks to all collaborators from four institutions across three continents!</li>

   <li> <b> [Jan 2024]</b> I attended <a href="https://acsw.core.edu.au/"> Australasian Commputer Science Week</a> at UNSW (Sydney).</li>

   <li> <b> [Dec 2023]</b> Our paper "Context-Aware Code Generation Framework for Code Repositories: Local, Global, and Third-Party Library Awareness" is now available on <a href="https://arxiv.org/abs/2312.05772"> arXiv</a>.</li>